emallson/stat-scaling-models/writeup.md

-When you have skewed gear *and* slightly skewed secondaries, it becomes clear that the *BFA* changes were counterproductive---but that the *Shadowlands* changes actually improve the situation substantially even over the *Legion* model.
+When you have skewed gear *and* slightly skewed secondaries, it becomes clear that the *BFA* changes were counterproductive---but that the *Shadowlands* changes actually improve the situation even over the *Legion* model.
 In particular: in Legion it was worth dropping ilvl in to get your best stats, and worth skipping ilvl upgrades to avoid your worst stats.
 In *BFA,* the number of cases in which it was correct to drop ilvl for better stats increased.
+In *Shadowlands,* the number of situations decreases even relative to *Legion*---though it is *never* worth picking up an item with only your worst stats under any model.

 Let's take a moment to return to another time: 2015.
 Hellfire Citadel has released, and inside you can find rings that would seem out-of-place in modern